Mystaras/DOMjudge-judgehosts-AWS/README.md

 # DOMjudge judgehosts on AWS using Docker

-In this README you will find instructions on how to deploy judgehosts for DOMjudge using a CloudFormation stack on AWS.
+This repository offers an easy way to deploy DOMjudge judgehosts using CloudFormation on AWS.
 The deployment is basic and does not include VPC configurations etc.

 ## Requirements
 - aws-cli/1.25.60 Python/3.8.10 botocore/1.27.59